streptomyces/alog/README.md

 #### `-add`

 Add a note.
-An editor is started in the foreground to type your note in.
-This note is inserted in notes when you exit the editor.
+An editor (vim by default) is started in the foreground to type your note in.
+This note is inserted in the notes file when you exit the editor.
+The current directory is already written into the editor when it starts.

 #### `-outfile`

 If specified, output is written to this file.
 Otherwise it is written to STDOUT.
-This is affected by the -outdir option described below.

 #### `-edit`